 - Public API keys (also known as App specific keys in the dashboard) are meant to make non-potent changes to subscribers, and must be used to configure the SDK.
 Each app under a project is automatically provided with a public API key.

 - Secret API keys, prefixed

 sk_, should be kept confidential and only stored on your own servers.
-Your secret API keys can perform any API request without restriction including deleting subscribers and granting promotional access.
+Your secret API keys can perform restricted API requests such as deleting subscribers and granting promotional access.
 Secret API keys are project-wide and can be created and revoked by project Admins.
 Please note: creating purchases via the REST API requires using a public API key, not a secret API key.

 You can find the API keys for your app under the API Keys tab of your project settings in the dashboard.

-If you cannot see your API keys, it may mean you do not have access to them.
-Contact the app's owner and make sure you are added as an Admin.
+If you cannot see your API keys anywhere in the dashboard, it may mean you do not have access to them.
+Contact the project's owner and make sure you are added as an Admin.

-Only configure Purchases SDK with your Public key
+Only configure the Purchases SDK with your public API key

-Never embed secret keys in your app or website
+Never embed secret API keys in your app or website.

-Your secret API key can be used to make any API call on behalf of your account, such as granting entitlement access and deleting users.
-You should only create secret keys if you need to use them and ensure they are kept out of any publicly accessible areas such as GitHub, client-side code, and so forth.
+Secret API keys can be used to make any API request on behalf of your RevenueCat account, such as granting entitlement access and deleting subscribers for your app.
+You should only create secret API keys if you need to use them and should ensure they are kept out of any publicly accessible areas such as GitHub, client-side code, and so forth.

-You can create as many secret keys as you need, and they can be revoked at any time.
-When a secret key is deleted, it's invalidated immediately and can no longer make any requests.
+You can create as many secret API keys as you need, and they can be revoked at any time.
+When a secret API key is revoked, it's invalidated immediately and can no longer make any requests.